The programme protecting women on our Kericho tea estate

 Many people here are brought up in cultures that make them feel they’re not important.
 You realise when you mentor them, and teach them how to say no. It really shapes their views.
 Enabling women to find their strength is so powerful.

-My purpose is to secure an environment and a space where women and girls and the community as a whole enjoy their rights.
+At Unilever, purpose underpins everything we do.
+And my purpose is to secure an environment and a space where women and girls, and the community as a whole, enjoy their rights.
 Where there’s social justice, fairness and people are safe.
 In Kericho, I think we’ve been able to make a big difference on that front.